 The utricle and saccule house the maculae.
 These are patches of neuroepithelium that are responsible for changing linear motion into neural activity that the brain can understand.
 First we shall see the anatomy of the maculae in greater detail and then discuss its physiology.

-In this diagram the individual hair cells are shown in shades of green.
+In this diagram the individual hair cells are shown in green.
 Note that the tips of the 'cilia' and the kinocilium are embedded in a gel layer (blue).

 Attached to the gel layer is a layer of otoconia.
 These are crystals of calcium carbonate and they give the gel layer mass and inertia.